 - A number of warehouses and low-rise buildings are located to the northeast side of the runways. - The variation in the mean wind speed for the existing and post development scenarios is either below 6 kt or impacted less than 100 m at a height below 60 m.
-The NASF-B windshear criterion is therefore not exceeded. due to the following: - Location of the building (eg the buildings are located behind existing buildings). - Relatively low building height (10.6 m)
+The NASF-B windshear criterion is therefore not exceeded. due to the following: - Shape of the building (eg the building's dimension in line with the wind is greater than its width to significantly reduce the wake behind the building). - Relatively low building height (13.1 m)